Ryoto-Kato/MachineLearning_DeepLearning-fundamentals/README.md

     - Bagging (Boostrap aggregating)
         - Random forest
             - Multiple DT tranined on different dataset (mini-batch) using only randomly selected set of features
         - The number of features
             - $log_{2}d$ for regression
             - $\sqrt{d}$ for classification

-Label prediction is based on the majority in the partition
+- Label prediction is based on the majority in the partition at a leaf
 $$P(y = c| \mathbf{x}, \mathbf{R}) = \frac{\eta_{c, R}}{\sum_{c' \in c} \eta_{c', R}}$$

-Prediction will be
+- Prediction will be
 $$\hat{y} = argmax_c P(y=c|\mathbf{x}, \mathbf{R})$$

     - Naive decision tree construction consts expensive
     - Building the optimal decision tree is interactable using __greedy heuristic__
         - How much spilit $t$ can improve the imparity at children imparity.

-- Imparity measurement ($\pi_c = P(y = c, \mathbf{x}, t)$)
+- Imparity measurement
+$$\pi_{c} = P(y = c| \mathbf{x}, t)$$
     1. Misclassification rate
     $$i_{E(t)} = 1 - \text{max}\pi_c$$
     2. Entropy